ssokolow/rust-cli-boilerplate/README.md

     (eg. The `Verbosity` struct doesn't implement "`-v` and `-q` are mirrors of each other" and I'm rather fond of stderrlog's approach to timestamp toggling.)
-  * What effect does quicli have on the final binary size? (not a huge concern)
+  * What effect does QuiCLI have on the final binary size? (not a huge concern)
 * Investigate why [cargo-cov](https://github.com/kennytm/cov) isn't hiding the components of the rust standard library and whether it can be induced to generate coverage despite some tests failing.
 If so, add a command for it.
 * Figure out whether StructOpt or Clap is to blame for doubling the leading newline when `about` is specified via the doc comment and then report the bug.
 * Read the [callgrind docs](http://valgrind.org/docs/manual/cl-manual.html) and
-  figure out how to exclude the Rust standard library from what KCacheGrind displays.
+  figure out how to exclude the Rust standard library from what Kcachegrind displays.
   * I may need to filter the output.
     [[1]](https://stackoverflow.com/questions/7761448/filter-calls-to-libc-from-valgrinds-callgrind-output)